Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

   - Mesa
     - Version 19.3 has been upgraded to version 21.0.
 - Enlightenment Wayland display server
-  - UI and Video Rotation Synchronization has been added.
+  - UI and Video Rotation Synchronization have been added.
 UI surface and Video surface can be updated on a screen at the same time.
   - Hardware Composition based on Atomic Pageflip has been added.
 This provides the exact time when the pageflip operation has been executed.
 This feature is available on RPI4 target because it depends on hardware functionality.
   - Display Server with GPU Explicit synchronization has been added.
 Display Server can control the file descriptors (FD) for the GPU rendering synchronization in order to manage the efficient rendering process.
 This feature is available on the RPI4 target because it depends on hardware functionality.
 - TBM